-First American International Bancorp Acquisition:
+First American International Corp.
+Acquisition:

-On October 15, 2018, the Company acquired all the assets and assumed all the liabilities of First American International Bancorp in exchange for cash of \$34.8 million and RBB stock valued at \$69.6 million from issuance of 3,011,762 common shares at \$23.11 per share.
+On October 15, 2018, the Company acquired all the assets and assumed all the liabilities of First American International Corp. in exchange for cash of \$34.8 million and 3,011,762 shares of RBB common stocks, which was valued at \$69.6 million in the aggregate on the date of acquisition.
 FAIC operated nine branches in the New York City metropolitan area.
 The Company acquired FAIC to strategically establish a presence in the New York area.
 Goodwill in the amount of \$28.4 million was recognized in this acquisition.
 Goodwill represents the future economic benefits arising from net assets acquired that are not individually identified and separately recognized and is attributable to synergies expected to be derived from the combination of the two entities.
 Goodwill is not deductible for income tax purposes.